Soares/simplifience.com/post/math/codes.md

 Subverting repetitive tasks is the primary motivator of technological discovery.
 </aside>

 Problem-solving techniques are named "mathematics".

 Math is cheat codes for problems that show up all over the place.
 If you show students the cheat codes *first*, before they know the problems, then the codes are boring.
 It's like teaching students music by forcing them to <span class="info" markdown="inline">read the sheet music</span> for Beethoven's $5^{th}$ before ever hearing an instrument.

 <aside class="info" markdown="block">
-You can learn a lot about fugues and music from Beethoven's $5^{th}$, but reading the sheet music is nothing compared to the power of song.
+You can learn a lot about fugues and music from Beethoven's $5^{th}$, but reading the sheet music is nothing compared to the power of a song.
 </aside>

 When we teach ancient techniques before people have faced the problems, the techniques look contrived and pointless.
 More often than not, the techniques *are* contrived -- my methods of problem-solving may @post[not make any sense]reality/translation to you.